Dr. Vegas

-Dr. Vegas is an American drama television series created by John Herzfeld and Jack Orman, starring Rob Lowe and Joe Pantoliano that ran on CBS from September 24, 2004 to October 29, 2004, being cancelled after five of the produced ten episodes aired.
-The complete series aired in Ireland on TG4, and on Challenge in the UK as part of its "Player" gambling strand.
+Dr. Vegas is an American Medical Drama television series created by John Herzfeld and Jack Orman, starring Rob Lowe and Joe Pantoliano that ran on CBS from September 24, 2004, to October 29, 2004, being canceled after five of the produced ten episodes aired.
+The complete series aired in Ireland on TG4, and on Challenge in the UK (as part of a rare departure from its all-quiz show format involving gaming-related fictional dramas and comedies).

 The series co-starred Sarah Lancaster, Amy Adams, and Tom Sizemore.
 Chazz Palminteri filled in for Tom Sizemore when the actor re-entered rehab in 2004.